How to Earn Nothing and Learn Little in the Brave New Economy

 A Verso book

-The first no-holds-barred exposé of the exploitative world of internships.
+The first no-holds-barred exposé of the exploitative and divisive world of internships.

-Millions of young people—and increasingly some not-so-young people—now work as interns.
-They famously shuttle coffee in a thousand magazine offices, legislative backrooms, and Hollywood studios, but they also deliver aid in Afghanistan, map the human genome, and pick up garbage.
-Intern Nation is the first exposé of the exploitative world of internships.
-In this witty, astonishing, and serious investigative work, Ross Perlin profiles fellow interns, talks to academics and professionals about what unleashed this phenomenon, and explains why the intern boom is perverting workplace practices around the world.
+Ross Perlin has written the first exposé of this world of drudgery and aspiration.
+In this witty, astonishing, and serious investigative work, Perlin takes the reader inside both boutique nonprofits and megacorporations such as Disney (which employs 8,000 interns at Disney World alone).
+He profiles fellow interns, talks to academics and professionals about what unleashed this phenomenon, and explains why the intern boom is perverting workplace practices in locations all around the world.